saumyad03/gear-script/README.md

 # gear-script
-This is the gear script that will be utilized to generate optimal gear parameters for a research project at the New Jersey Institute of Technology.
+This gear script was utilized to generate optimal gearbox parameters for a team developing adjustable exoskeletons for pediatric cerebral palsy patients as part of a research project at NJIT.